Ebimsv/Ebimsv/README.md

 <h2>About Me</h2>

-<p align="justify">I am a Deep learning developer with 5 years of coding experience.</p>
+<p align="justify">I am a Deep-learning developer with 5 years of coding experience.</p>

 <p align="justify">Highly motivated and detail-oriented developer and researcher with a Master's degree in Information Technology and a proven track record of successfully implementing Deep Learning projects.   </p>